OpenSourceDemocracy/PetitionApp/README.md

+# Depetition
+This projects aims to create a decentralized petition application.
+Currently most petition only require an email and a name, which allows petitions to be discredited.
+Instead this app hopes to join an ecosystem of decentralized identity frameworks that aim to be self-sovereign identity (SSI), which allow people to own and control their digital identity and use it to cryptographically sign something.

+## Awesome dependencies
+At the core of this application is Interplanetary File System (IPFS) and Orbit-db.
+IPFS is a distributed file system where the key to a file or directory is the hash of their contents also known as content based address.
+This works really well for immutable content, however, any mutation changes the content's address.
+Orbit-db helps to solve this problem by making a immutable "database" manifest, which contains the description of an append-only log.
+Then using IPFS's pubsub feature users can synchronize on the log.

+IPFS also has a mutable filesystem.
+Any change to the filesystem changes the root address which is tracked by the mutable filesystem.
+Taking this a step further we developed OrbitFS, which uses an Orbit-db log to publish the latest root address.

+The Orbit-db javascript browser client generates a pair of public and private keys, which can be used a proxy for identity.
+Each user's public key is the address to their orbit-db log.

+The organization of the application then follows a directory structure

 ## Installing

 I recommend [nvm](https://github.com/creationix/nvm) to install `node`/`npm`.
 Currently need to use the most stable version of node to install everything.